Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Quantum dilogarithm

 \begin{proof}

-We are going to show that the identity (\ref{qdi}) is equivalent to the $q$-series identity (\ref{main}) by induction.
-We already proved that this is true for $A_{2}$ in the previous section.
+We will prove the statement by induction.
+We already proved that it holds for $A_{2}$ in the previous section (base case).
 Assume that quantum dilogarithmic identity (\ref{qdi}) and identity (\ref{main}) are equivalent for $A_{n-1}$.

-Now we prove the equivalence in the case of $A_{n}$.
-In order to prove the equivalence between identity (\ref{main}) and dilogarithmic identity, it suffices to show (with $m_{i,i+1}$ as above) that According to our induction hypothesis, if we let $m_{i,n+1}=0$ where $1\leq i \leq n,$ they are equal.
-Then we need show that both sides of (\ref{coef}) have the same terms which involve $m_{i,n+1}$ ($1\leq i \leq n$).
+Now we prove the equivalence for $A_{n}$.
+In order to prove that, it suffices to show (with $m_{i,i+1}$ as above) that Letting $m_{i,n+1}=0$ where $1\leq i \leq n,$ in the above equation gives our induction hypothesis.
+Therefore we need to show that both sides of (\ref{coef}) have the same terms which involve $m_{i,n+1}$ ($1\leq i \leq n$).
 After expanding both sides of (\ref{coef}), it is easy to see the terms of the form $k_{i}k_{j}$ $(j> i+1)$ are absent on both sides, and the coefficients of the terms of the form $k_{i}k_{i+1}$ equal $1$ on both sides (so they cancel out).
 Similarly, terms of the form $k_{i}^{2}$ also cancel out.

 We are left to analyze $6$ possible types of terms involving $m_{i,n+1}$: \begin{itemize} \item[{\bf Type \RomanNumeralCaps 1:}] $m_{i_{2},j_{2}+1}m_{i_{1},n+1},$ where $j_{2}+1\leq i_{1}-1$.

 \item[{\bf Type \RomanNumeralCaps 2:}] $m_{i_{2},j_{2}+1}m_{i_{1},n+1},$ where $i_{2}<i_{1}\leq j_{2}+1<n+1$.